-- 12 slices of thin bacon (cut in half lengthwise)
+- 12 slices of medium-thick center-cut bacon (cut in half crosswise)

 - honey (for drizzling)

-- Heat a large cast iron skillet over medium high heat.
-Place the bacon wrapped dates in the skillet.
+- Heat a large oven-proof skillet over medium-high heat.
+Place the bacon-wrapped dates in the skillet.
 You may need to work in batches since there are 24 dates.
 Cook each side for about 2 minutes until the bacon is crisp on all sides.

 - Remove from the skillet and display on a serving platter.
 Drizzle with honey and serve warm.

-- When you are choosing bacon, don’t choose the thick slices because it can overide the balance of the other ingredients.
-And don’t choose the really thin slices.
+- When you are choosing bacon, don't choose the thick slices because it can override the balance of the other ingredients.
+And don't choose the really thin slices either.
 You definitely want to be able to taste the bacon.
 I find that medium thickness works the best.

-- Don’t forget the drizzle of honey.
-It compliments the sweetness of the date.
+- Don't forget the drizzle of honey.
+It complements the sweetness of the date.